Keshavamurthi/graphiant-playbooks/terraform/README.md

-# Terraform Infrastructure as Code
+# Graphiant Playbooks Terraform Infrastructure as Code

-Graphiant Playbooks includes production-ready Terraform modules for deploying cloud networking infrastructure that seamlessly integrates with Graphiant Edge devices.
+Graphiant Playbooks includes production-ready Terraform modules for deploying cloud networking infrastructure that seamlessly integrates with Graphiant Edge and Gateway devices.

 ## 🎯 What Terraform Creates